Matteo Buzzanca

-Matteo Buzzanca, also known by the pseudonym Teodorf, (born in Rome, 28 September 1973) is an Italian musician, composer and record producer.
+Matteo Buzzanca, also known by the pseudonym Teodorf, (born 28 September 1973) is an Italian musician, composer and record producer.

 Biography

 His work revolves around the creation of songs and soundtracks.
 He has made arrangements and written songs for various albums and he has produced music for documentaries, exposures, theatrical events, commercials, short films and films, not only in Italy but also abroad.

 He has written songs for X Factor Italia, The Voice of Italy and artists such as Max Gazzè, Emma Marrone, Marco Mengoni, Luca Carboni, Malika Ayane, Patty Pravo, Raphael Gualazzi, Noemi, Giusy Ferreri, Francesca Michielin and Zero Assoluto.

 He graduated in Application of Music, from Rovigo's Conservatorio F. Venezze, with the maximum of marks and distinction he has also graduated in Economy and Business from the Università degli Studi Cà Foscari, in Venice.

 Since 2015 he has been professor of Sound for Movies in Milan's SAE Institute.

 He currently is an exclusive author for Sugar Music.